LksWarnecke/Exploratory-Analysis-of-Serum-BDNF-in-Healthy-Controls-MDD-and-Schizophrenia/README.md

 Among others:

 - Medication status and disease duration are not available
-- Peripheral BDNF may not directly reflext central nervous system levels
+- Peripheral BDNF may not directly reflect central nervous system levels
 - Sample size limits statistical power